 But, the sound of their laughter became fainter with every step I took.
 Initially, I’d thought the pair were situated next to a set of lockers one right down from my class, way down the other side of the hall.
 As I peaked round the corner, I heard the laughter start up again.
 I jolted my body back behind the wall so as to avoid detection.
 But then I realised, the laughter that was sounding was too familiar.
 It sounded exactly like the laughs I’d heard one minute previously.
 I waited for another minute and sure enough, the laughs died down then started up again.
 Somewhat annoyed, I made way for the set of lockers and discovered a cheap Bluetooth speaker stuck to a locker with tape.
 Underneath this, laid a picture of myself sitting at my desk in my classroom with the clock in the background circled twice in red.
 The time shown was 8.14pm.
 It was 8.17.
 They were showing off.
 Within me, a beast awakened from its long and patient slumber and let out a ringing roar.
 Sanity and dignity left me in a moment.
 My countenance appeared akin to a wild animal failing to catch its prey.

 I took multiple breaths to calm myself, snapped a picture of the picture on the GoPro and began to make way for my classroom.
 However, when I turned around, my gaze was met with a shadowed, hunched figure.
-Floodlights from outside casted a darkness around the figure so I couldn’t quite make out what it was.
+The lack of light casted a darkness around the figure so I couldn’t quite make out what it was.
 It remained standing there for some time.
 I was perplexed as to why it didn’t speak or move.
 It just was.
 I was more dazed by it, than it was by me.
-Then it dawned on me.
-The thing 30 feet in front of me was not human.
-What gave it away – the number of legs: four.
+Then I realised, the thing 30 feet in front of me was not human.
+What gave it away - the number of legs: four.
 The mane around its neck: full-bodied and wild.
 And the roar which followed: full of depth and full of volume.
 There was no doubt in my mind then.
 In front of me stood a lion.
-And no sooner did it roar, did it start to charge towards me.
+Then in almost no time at all, it started to charge towards me.